jorgebucaran/hyperapp/docs/tweetbox.md

 # TweetBox

-In this section we'll implement a simple TweetBox clone and learn how to assemble a view using custom tags.
+In this section we'll implement a simple TweetBox clone and learn how to create custom tags.

 [Try it online](https://codepen.io/hyperapp/pen/bgWBdV?editors=0010)